KennethHuang/xScript/README.md

 **To avoid class verion conflict, I use JBoss Modules.
 All jar files that xScript reply on, is in _modules_ folder.**

-xScript.bat in _bin_ folder, it can start xScript through JBoss Modules.
+Set XSCRIPT_HOME, then use xScript.bat in _bin_ folder, it can start xScript through JBoss Modules.

 	xScript -f:{xScript file}
 	xScript -file:{xScript file}